TazShetu/cb_test/README.md

 - use command "php artisan migrate --seed" to migrate to DB and seed
 - use command "php artisan passport:client --personal" after migration to create a passport client key
 - use command "php artisan serve" to run the local server at port 8000
-- postman JSON file is also included [change token before test]
+- postman JSON file is also included [PLEASE CHANGE THE TOKEN WITH YOUR LOGIN TOKEN BEFORE TESTING IN POSTMAN]
-- Test with that if you are running local server at port 8000
 - if shows keys not found error use command "php artisan passport:install"
-- use command "php artisan test" to unit test feed after seeding
+- use command "php artisan test" to unit test feed after seeding [PLEASE USE FRESH MIGRATION AND SEED FOR UNIT TESTING]
+- use command "php artisan migrate:fresh --seed"
+- Tested in PHP 7.4 and Laravel 8.65, and it worked absolutely fine